seqan/seqan3/doc/cookbook/index.md

 # Reading the CIGAR information into an actual alignment

-In SeqAn, the conversion from a CIGAR string to an alignment (two aligned_sequences) is done automatically for you.
+In SeqAn, the conversion from a CIGAR string to an alignment (two seqan3::aligned_sequence's) is done automatically for you.
-You can access it by querying seqan3::field::alignment from the record:
+You can access it by accessing seqan3::sam_record::alignment from the record:

-\snippet doc/tutorial/sam_file/sam_file_snippets.cpp alignments_without_ref
+\snippet doc/tutorial/sam_file/sam_file_alignments_without_ref.cpp main

 # Combining sequence and alignment files